- What is mom guilt

-Knowing as many facts as you can before you make a decision will help you balance your child’s needs and your own needs.
+Knowing as many facts as possible before you decide will help you balance your child’s needs and your own needs.

 Burying your head in the sand may feel better at the moment, but it won’t help you become a better mother.

-But if the parent feels judged, gets angry, and rejects it outright without even considering it, then they are allowing their emotions to take over instead of acting in their children’s best interest.
+But if the parent feels judged, gets angry, and rejects it outright without even considering it, they allow their emotions to take over instead of acting in their children’s best interest.

 Refusing information is not the same as not having information or not having perfect conditions.